WGBH-MLA/clams-kitchen/README.md

 You will need a configuration file, which is a JSON file.
 See the "Configuration" section betlow for details.
 Several example files are included in the `sample_config` directory.

 You will also need a batch definition file, which is a CSV file.
 The first column must be `asset_id`.
 In addition, at least one other column is required.
-It must be either `media_filename` (for media that is already locally available in the media directory) or `sonyci_id` (for media that needs to be acquired from Sony Ci).
+It must be either `media_filename` (just the filename, not the full path, for media that is already locally available in the media directory) or `sonyci_id` (for media that needs to be acquired from Sony Ci).

 ## Configuration